egXcoder/Study-Repository/security/RSA/https.md

 what we can do
 - we need a certificate authority which will say example.com have this public key
 - the certificate authority will make sure you are the domain owner when you try to issue a certificate from them
+- certificate authority will tell you give me your public key, your meta data if any and what is your domain? can you verify it from dns records?

 ### Certificate